dappforce/subsocial-docs/docs/develop/grill-light/extension/Modal.md

 ```

-Awesome, now we just need to add our newly created extension to registry.
+Awesome, now we just need to add our newly created extension to the registry.